Skip to main content

 Radiation therapy may be delivered externally or internally.

-For breast cancer this is normally external beam radiotherapy i.e. radiation from a machine outside your body (linear accelerator) that delivers the treatment.
+For breast cancer this is normally external beam radiotherapy, meaning radiation from a machine outside your body (a linear accelerator) that delivers the treatment.

 Planning radiotherapy

-You will need to see the team first to plan the radiotherapy treatment.
+You will need to see the team first to plan your radiotherapy treatment.
 A CT scan will then be done within the radiotherapy department to plan the treatment.

-Treatment is normally 5-15 daily sessions dependent upon the clinical situation.
+Treatment is normally 5 to 15 daily sessions, depending on the clinical situation.

-It will be normally be given within 6 -12 weeks of your operation dependent upon wound healing.
-If it is delivered post chemotherapy treatment it normally starts a month later than the final chemotherapy date.
+It will be normally be given within 6 to 12 weeks of your operation, depending on how your wound is healing.
+If it is delivered after chemotherapy treatment, it normally starts a month later than the final chemotherapy date.

 Side effects of treatment

-In the short term patients may experience fatigue and a localised skin reaction in the treated area.
-In the longer term it may cause some altered texture of the skin.
+In the short term, you may experience fatigue and a localised skin reaction in the treated area.
+In the longer term, radiotherapy may cause some altered texture of the skin.

-For some people who have had previous radiotherapy for other disease in the upper part of the body or with certain medical conditions, or movement disorders radiotherapy may not be suitable.
+For some people who have had previous radiotherapy for other disease in the upper part of the body, or people with certain medical conditions or movement disorders, radiotherapy may not be suitable.

 Find out more at the links below: